-We carry our inventory at the lower of either the actual cost or the current estimated market value of the inventory.
-We regularly review inventory quantities on hand and record a provision for excess and obsolete inventory based primarily on our estimated forecast of product demand and production requirements for the next twenty four months.
-As demonstrated during 2008, demand for our products can fluctuate significantly.
+We carry our inventory at the lower of either the actual cost or the net realizable value of the inventory.
+We regularly review inventory quantities on hand and record a provision for excess and obsolete inventory based primarily on our estimated forecast of product demand and production requirements for the next twenty-four months.
+As demonstrated in the past, demand for our products can fluctuate significantly.
 A significant increase in the demand for our products could result in a short-term increase in inventory purchases while a significant decrease in demand could result in an increase in the amount of excess inventory quantities on hand, which could lead to losses.
 In addition, our industry is characterized by rapid technological change, frequent new product developments, and rapid product obsolescence that could result in an increase in the amount of obsolete inventory quantities on hand.
 Additionally, our estimates of future product demand may prove to be inaccurate, in which case we may have understated or overstated the provision required for excess and obsolete inventory.
 In the future, if our inventory is determined to be overvalued, we would be required to recognize such costs in our cost of goods sold at the time of such determination.
-Likewise, if our inventory is determined to ensure the accuracy of our forecasts of future product demand, any significant unanticipated changes in demand or technological developments could have a significant impact on the value of our inventory and our reported operating results.
+Likewise, if our inventory is determined to be undervalued, we may have over-reported our costs of goods sold in previous periods and would be required to recognize such additional operating income at the time of sale.
+Therefore, although we make every effort to ensure the accuracy of our forecasts of future product demand, any significant unanticipated changes in demand or technological developments could have a significant impact on the value of our inventory and our reported operating results.

-Goodwill:
+Goodwill

 Goodwill and certain other purchased intangible assets have been recorded as a result of the acquisition of ReVera.
 Goodwill represents the excess of the purchase price in a business combination over the fair value of net tangible and intangible assets acquired.
 Goodwill is not amortized, but rather is subject to an impairment test.
-Goodwill amount on December 31, 2016 was \$20.1 million.
+Goodwill amount on December 31, 2017 was \$20 million.